List of Tracy Beaker Returns characters: Carmen Howle

-In "Party Games" Carmen and Bailey battle it out for celebrity foster parents.
+In "Party Games", Carmen and Bailey battle it out for celebrity foster parents.
 Carmen wins, but turns down the opportunity when her potential foster mum insults the other children.

-In "Stuck With You" Carmen and Jody, argue over a musical box, which Jody bought.
+In "Stuck with You", Carmen and Jody, argue over a musical box, which Jody bought.
 They argue so much, that Floss handcuffs them together, but loses the key.

-In "Now You See Me" Carmen tries to discourage Tee from doing street art.
+In "Now You See Me", Carmen tries to discourage Tee from doing street art.

-In "Fake It To Make It" Carmen applies to be the face of the future.
+In "Fake It to Make It", Carmen applies to be the face of the future.
 She gets through to the second selection round, which involves doing science experiments.
 She messes up though, and does not get the part.

-In "The Goodbye Girl" She gives Tyler some dating advice.
+In "The Goodbye Girl", she gives Tyler some dating advice.

-In "What Matters" and "Refuge" She helps Kazima struggle through her application to stay in the UK.
+In "What Matters" and "Refuge", she helps Kazima struggle through her application to stay in the UK.

-In "Slings And Arrows" she directs the Shakespeare play the kids are doing to save Ashdine Ridge.
+In "Slings and Arrows", she directs the Shakespeare play the kids are doing to save Ashdine Ridge.

-In "Stepping Up" Carmen Jody and Tee work together in a street dance competition.
+In "Stepping Up", Carmen, Jody and Tee work together in a street dance competition.

-In "They Walk Among Us" She helps Tee on her date with Zach, a fitness coach.
+In "They Walk Among Us", she helps Tee on her date with Zach, a fitness coach.

-In "Growing Pains" She goes with Tee to an interview for college.
-She gets lost whilst waiting for Tee, and finds herself in a drama class.
+In "Growing Pains", she goes with Tee to an interview for college.
+She gets lost while waiting for Tee, and finds herself in a drama class.
 She gets an offer to come to the college, but denies, and accepts for Tee on her behalf.

-In "First Past The Post" She tells the police that Mike lost her file.
-She does not tell the other kids though.
+In "First Past the Post", she tells the police that Mike lost her file.
+She does not tell the other kids, though.

-In "Survivors" she stays behind to look after Harry with Ryan.
+In "Survivors", she stays behind to look after Harry with Ryan.
 Harry runs away to Mike's house.
 Carmen and Ryan find him there and take him back.
 She tells Ryan that she told the police, and is going to tell Harry, but Mike tells her not to.

-In "The End Of It All, it comes out that she told the police.
-When Mike comes back, she is forgiven though.
+In "The End of It All", it comes out that she told the police.
+When Mike comes back, she is forgiven, though.

-She makes a final appearance in "One For Sorrow" with Tee when they move out together.
+She makes a final appearance in "One for Sorrow" with Tee when they move out together.